sabyrzhan/learning-progress/software_engineering.md

 # Software Engineering
+## Architecture vs Design
+* Architecture - highest level of abstraction that shows from which components/modules the system consists and desribe their interaction.
+* Design - is applied to component/module and describes its functionality (functions, relations, dependencies etc)

+From this definition I can say that architecture itself consists from designs of each component.
+In reality, when new component's design is complete it is merged into system architecture, thus the original design spec becomes obsolete.

 ## SOLID principle
 1. S - Single-Responsibility Principle
     1. Each class/function should have single respinsibility or reason to change